 Hypotonic Cerebral Palsy

-Hypotonic cerebral palsy is one of the least common types of cerebral palsy, but it can significantly affect a child’s movement and daily abilities.
-It results from brain damage that disrupts control of muscle tone, leading to unusual floppiness and weakness.
-Learn more about its causes, symptoms, and treatment options and what families can do to help their child’s development and quality of life.
+Hypotonic cerebral palsy is one of the least common types of cerebral palsy.
+It is caused by brain damage that disrupts the control of muscle tone, leading to muscle floppiness and weakness.
+Learn the causes, symptoms, and what to do if your child is showing signs of hypotonic cerebral palsy.

 What Is Hypotonic Cerebral Palsy?

-Hypotonic cerebral palsy is a rare form of CP characterized by abnormally low muscle tone, known as hypotonia.
-It is one of the rarest forms of CP and may account for roughly 2–5% of cases.
+Hypotonic cerebral palsy is a rare form of cerebral palsy that causes abnormally low muscle tone, also known as hypotonia.
+It is one of the rarest forms of cerebral palsy and accounts for about 2 to 5% of cases.

 What Causes Hypotonic Cerebral Palsy?

-Hypotonic cerebral palsy occurs when parts of the brain that regulate posture, coordination, and muscle control are damaged.
-This part, called the cerebellum, located at the back of the brain, is responsible for smooth motor control, coordination, and muscle tone.
+Hypotonic cerebral palsy occurs when parts of the brain (oftentimes the cerebellum) that regulate posture, coordination, and muscle control are damaged.
+Damage to this area can cause issues with motor control, difficulty with coordination, and low muscle tone.

 When the cerebellum or its connections are injured, signals to the muscles become weak or poorly coordinated.
-As a result, the muscles do not contract with normal strength, leaving the body without the support it needs for movement.
+This causes the muscles to not contract with normal strength, leaving the body without the support it needs for movement.

 Certain factors can increase the likelihood of developing hypotonic cerebral palsy by making the brain more vulnerable to injury.
 These risks can occur before birth, during delivery, or in the newborn stage.